Lingaro/devcontainers-templates/lingaro-azure-databricks-py312-ubuntu24-gemini/README.md

 # Lingaro Azure Databricks Gemini DevContainer

-DevContainer variant that pulls the `lingaro-azure-databricks-py312-ubuntu24-gemini:latest` image from your Azure Container Registry and adds support for Gemini tooling alongside Azure and Databricks integrations.
+DevContainer variant that pulls the `lingaro-azure-databricks-py312-ubuntu24-gemini:latest` image from your GitHub Container Registry and adds support for Gemini tooling alongside Azure and Databricks integrations.

 ## Quick Start